 Drinks with Artificial Sweeteners

 We categorize diet sodas and other low-calorie drinks containing artificial sweeteners as yellow.
 Although they have no calories, many studies have shown that diet sodas don’t satiate your desire or thirst and they are super processed.
 We want to encourage our Noomers to consume these with caution because they can potentially contribute to weight gain and might have high sodium contents.

 Alcoholic Beverages and Sodas

 We adjust the color for these beverages to indicate lower consumption.
 These kinds of beverages are often high in sugar and contribute to weight gain without providing much nutritional value.
 Alcoholic beverages that have the CD of a green food are displayed as yellow, and sodas that have the CD of a yellow food are displayed as red.

 Sometimes there are discrepancies between your nutrition labels and our database.

 For those differences, we have a way to report within the app:

-Finally, if you’re adding foods to our database, they’ll be added within 3 to 6 months from when you add them.
-We have a dedicated team working to ensure that the food entries in our database are accurate and to make sure the nutritional information from the thousands of submissions from users like you is correct.
+If you’re adding foods to our database, they’ll be added within 3 to 6 months from when you add them.
+We have a dedicated team working to ensure that the food entries in our database are accurate and to make sure the nutritional information from the submissions from Noomers like you is correct.